Exxon Mobil, BP pull staff from Gulf ahead of Hurricane Michael

-HOUSTON (Reuters) - BP and Exxon Mobil on Monday began evacuating personnel from U.S. Gulf of Mexico oil and gas production platforms as forecasters predicted Hurricane Michael would become a major hurricane this week.
+HOUSTON (Reuters) - Oil companies, including BP and Exxon Mobil, on Monday began evacuating personnel from U.S. Gulf of Mexico oil and gas production platforms as Hurricane Michael intensified on its way to becoming a major hurricane this week.

-The National Hurricane Center upgraded the storm on Monday and forecast it would become at least a Category 3 hurricane on the five-step Saffir-Simpson scale as its moved through the center of the Gulf of Mexico.
+The National Hurricane Center upgraded the storm on Monday and forecast it would become at least a Category 3 hurricane on the five-step Saffir-Simpson scale before making landfall on the U.S. Gulf Coast.
 Category 3 storms have sustained winds of 111 to 129 miles (178 to 208 km) per hour.

-Michael was tracking through the Gulf’s energy-producing area and was expected to make landfall near the Florida Panhandle.
-The storm’s current track takes it away from refinery-heavy areas of the central and western Gulf Coast.

-BP said it has shut in production at four production productions and drilling rigs are taking steps to evade the storm.
-The platforms evacuating personnel and shutting in production include its Atlantis, Mad Dog, Ka Kika and Thunder Horse facilities, the company said.
+BP said it shut in production at four production platforms and drilling rigs are taking steps to withstand the storm.
+The platforms evacuating personnel and shutting in production include BP’s Atlantis, Mad Dog, Na Kika and Thunder Horse facilities, the company said.

 Exxon also removed staff from its Lena production platform, but said it did not expect the staff reduction to affect output.